-All applications, reports or information submitted to the EPA and the Colville Tribes must be signed and certified as follows.
+All applications, reports or information submitted to EPA and IDEQ must be signed and certified as follows.

-- 1. All permit applications must be signed as follows: - a) For a corporation: by a responsible corporate officer. - b) For a partnership or sole proprietorship: by a general partner or the proprietor, respectively. - c) For a municipality, state, federal, Indian Tribes, or other public agency: by either a principal executive officer or ranking elected official. - 2.
-All reports required by the permit and other information requested by the EPA or the Colville Tribes must be signed by a person described above or by a duly authorized representative of that person.
-A person is a duly authorized representative only if: - a) The authorization is made in writing by a person described above; - b) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company; and - c) The written authorization is submitted to the Director of the Office of Compliance and Enforcement and the Colville Tribes. - 3.
-Changes to authorization.
-If an authorization under Paragraph 2 of this Part is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Paragraph 2 of this Part must be submitted to the Director of the Office of Compliance and Enforcement and the Colville Tribes prior to or together with any reports, information, or applications to be signed by an authorized representative. - 4.
-Certification.
+- 1. All permit applications must be signed as follows: - a) For a corporation: by a responsible corporate officer. - b) For a partnership or sole proprietorship: by a general partner or the proprietor, respectively. - c) For a municipality, state, federal, Indian tribe, or other public agency: by either a principal executive officer or ranking elected official. - 2.
+All reports required by the permit and other information requested by EPA or IDEQ must be signed by a person described above or by a duly authorized representative of that person.
+A person is a duly authorized representative only if: - a) The authorization is made in writing by a person described above; - b) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company; and - c) The written authorization is submitted to the Director of the Office of Compliance and Enforcement and IDEQ.

+3. Changes to authorization.
+If an authorization under Paragraph 2 of this Part is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Paragraph 2 of this Part must be submitted to the Director of the Office of Compliance and Enforcement and IDEQ prior to or together with any reports, information, or applications to be signed by an authorized representative.

+4. Certification.
 Any person signing a document under this Part must make the following certification: